Wagner woman charged with murder in death of daughter, 3

 WAGNER, S.D.
-(AP) - A Wagner woman has been charged with murder in the death of her 3-year-old daughter.
+(AP) - A Wagner woman has been charged with murder in the death of her 3-year-old daughter, whose body was covered in bruises when police found her unresponsive last week.

-Twenty-three-year-old Amanda Rose Hernandez was arrested Friday, two days after police found the bruised body of her daughter, Aayana Hernandez, at a home where they were staying.
+Amanda Rose Hernandez, 23, was arrested Friday, two days after her daughter, Aayana Hernandez, was found dead at the home where they were staying.
+Hernandez was charged with second-degree murder.

-Hernandez told police the girl fell from a top bunk bed days earlier.
+According to court documents, Hernandez told police that Aayana fell from a top bunk bed days earlier, but she didn’t seek medical attention because the girl appeared to be acting normally.
 But an autopsy found Aayana died from internal bleeding and a traumatic head injury.
 She also had a broken femur.
+The injuries were found to be consistent with abuse, and the medical examiner ruled that her death was a homicide.

-According to a police affidavit, Hernandez told police she and a friend were out drinking Tuesday and returned at about midnight and fell asleep.
+According to a police affidavit, Hernandez told police she and a friend were out drinking Tuesday night and returned at about midnight and fell asleep.
 But Hernandez’s friend told police they didn’t return until 9 a.m.
 Wednesday.
 He said they fell asleep on the couch, but Hernandez got up because Aayana was fussing.
-He heard Hernandez yelling but didn’t hear the girl crying.
+He heard Hernandez yelling but couldn’t recall hearing the girl crying.

 Aayana was found dead hours later.